danmunn/redmine_dmsf/README.md

 Dependencies
 ------------

-As of version 1.4.2 of this plugin:
+As of version 1.4.3 of this plugin:

+  * Bundler 1.1 or greater (Gem)
   * Redmine 2.0.x
   * Rails 3.2.x (Inline with Redmine installation requirement)
   * zip (Gem)